QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints/blueprints-yaml-structure.md

  ```

 :::info
 Agents gives the flexibility of deploying the same blueprints over different cloud accounts and cloud vendors.
-For example, the same blueprint can be utilized for Azure or GCP simply by exposing the agent as a blueprint input, from which the end-user to choose his preferred cloud provider, each represented with a different agent.
+For example, the same blueprint can be utilized for Azure or GCP simply by exposing the agent as a blueprint input, from which the end-user to choose their preferred cloud provider, each represented with a different agent.
 :::

 The agent's configuration must include: